MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/manage/manage-services.md

 ## <a name="view-the-status-of-services-running-on-a-skype-for-business-server"></a>Visualizzare lo stato dei servizi in esecuzione in un Skype for Business server
 <a name="view-status"> </a>

-È possibile utilizzare Skype for Business Server di controllo per visualizzare tutti i servizi in esecuzione in un computer specifico nella topologia di Skype for Business Server e visualizzare lo stato di ogni servizio.
+È possibile utilizzare Skype for Business Server di controllo per visualizzare tutti i servizi in esecuzione in un computer specifico della topologia di Skype for Business Server e visualizzare lo stato di ogni servizio.

 ### <a name="to-view-the-status-of-services-running-on-a-computer"></a>Per visualizzare lo stato dei servizi in esecuzione in un computer